Living Bird Magazine

 Cassin’s Sparrows are furtive and can be hard to find as they forage at ground level in wide open spaces—so your best bet is to look and listen for them during spring and into summer, when males sing their distinctive song and display in the sky.
 According to some birders, the far-carrying song is sometimes audible even when driving at highway speeds with windows rolled up!
 At other times of year, a walk through brushy grasslands may flush a few Cassin’s, although they are just as likely to scamper away unseen.

 - Chingolo de Cassin (Spanish)

 - Cool Facts

 - In his display flight, the male Cassin's Sparrow flies straight up and then floats downward on fixed wings, singing the entire time.
-This behavior, distinctive among sparrows, is sometimes called "skylarking."
+This kind of display is unusual in sparrows but fairly common in larks, and is often called "skylarking."

 - Cassin's Sparrow has an unusual molt cycle.
 The juvenile molts twice in the first 6 months of life whereas the adult has a long body molt lasting several months, then a much quicker complete molt in fall.